Hiazurlon/binmerge-automatic-multibin-merger/README.md

     goto CHECK_MULTIDISC
 )

-:: --- MERGE PHASE ---
 if not exist "mergedBin" mkdir "mergedBin" echo [PROCESSING] Merging tracks for "%G_NAME_ONLY%"...

-:: Run binmerge with quoted variables
 "%EXE_PATH%" "%G_NAME_EXT%" "mergedBin\%G_NAME_ONLY%"

 if not exist "mergedBin\%G_NAME_ONLY%.bin" (
-    echo [ERROR] Merged files were not created. set /a count_errors+=1
+    echo [ERROR] Merged files were not found. set /a count_errors+=1
     goto CHECK_MULTIDISC
 )